 Many of the patents Mr. Wylie has drafted and prosecuted for clients have been successfully litigated and enforced.
 He has assisted numerous acquisitions and divestitures involving due diligence for intellectual property assets and information technologies, including significant patent portfolios that he has procured for his clients.

 Mr. Wylie has been named by Washington Super Lawyers for Intellectual Property every year since 2008.
-He was recognized in The Best Lawyers in America® for Patent Law in 2019 and the six years immediately preceding.
+He was recognized in The Best Lawyers in America® for Patent Law in 2020 and the seven years immediately preceding.
 Mr. Wylie is listed in the 2017, 2018 and 2019 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Intellectual Property.
 He has been recognized as an "IP Star" in 2018 and 2019 by Managing Intellectual Property magazine.
 Mr. Wylie was named a top patent practitioner in 2019 and the five years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.

 Manages a team of more than 10 attorneys providing patent prosecution and related services to an American international electronic commerce company and the world's largest online retailer.

 Served as patent counsel to multiple medical device start-ups, procuring patent protection for the companies and guiding the companies through diligence and multi-million dollar acquisitions.

 Lead patent counsel to develop patent portfolio for, and for diligence on sale of, ultrasound medical device company for $35 million.